The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 Under Obama, just 56% do.

-More than one in four U.S. homeowners are underwater or owe more than their homes are worth.
+More than one in four U.S. homeowners are underwater or all more than their homes are worth.

 President Obama has created or increased the national debt more in three years than Bush did in eight.

-This is this is shocking number, and there are others that put this in even different perspective.
+And a record 87, this is a shocking number, and there are others that put this in even different perspective.

 Same thing.